Smell saves lives

 These figures do not even include the significant number of people experiencing ongoing smell impairment following Covid-19 infection.

 If you have a problem with your sense of smell and use gas appliances within your home, you are potentially at risk if there is a problem with your gas.
-Please see in the next section below, the 4 key steps that will help keep you safe.

 To help you stay safe at home, follow our four steps